 The Historical Archives are a company department, to all intents and purposes.
-All SAME Group staff and colleagues have free access, by appointment.
+All SDF Group staff and colleagues have free access, by appointment.
 The organization and ordering of documents has been designed with the operational needs of the company in mind.

 As a general rule, no document is allowed out of the archives for whatever reason.
 Conversely, documents can be copied and sent to departments or offices requesting them, as quickly as is practically possible.

 Documents and other items can be loaned, after agreement and the appropriate insurance cover has been arranged, for shows and cultural initiatives organized by institutions, or by departments, divisions and subsidiaries of the company.

 Access to persons outside the company is governed by precise rules.
 The Archives can be visited only by appointment.
 The appointment must be arranged suitably in advance (at least one week beforehand) with the archives staff.